Hamburger Menu

 The call for nominations to the TIA Board of Directors is an important step in ensuring member interests are represented in the leadership and development of the tourism industry.
 The TIA Board comprises of 10 sector-elected representatives, two general-elected members, one appointed from Tourism New Zealand, two members co-opted by the Board, and an Independent Chair.

-This year there are two sector and one general directorship up for re-election.
-The two specific sectors up for re-election are: Holiday Parks, Motels and Other Accommodation and Regional Tourism Organisations
+This year there are four sector and one general directorship up for re-election.
+The four specific sectors up for re-election are: Hotels and Lodges, Land Transport, Adventure and Outdoor and Attractions, Conferences and Events.

 Any representative of a member in one of the above sectors can nominate a candidate for their sector (but only their sector).
 Self-nomination is permitted.
 If more than one nomination is received for a directorship, there will be an election.

-We are seeking nominees who have the relevant governance experience, skills, networks, and strategic thinking to move the industry forward and achieve TIA’s Vision and Purpose.
-Nominations must be received no later than noon, Monday 8 August 2022.
+We are seeking nominees who have the relevant governance experience, skills, networks, and strategic thinking to move the industry forward and achieve TIA’s Vision and Purpose

 Who can be nominated for a sector specific directorship?